SMARTPHONE ADDICTION FACTS & PHONE USAGE STATISTICS

 The official name for smartphone addiction is Nomophobia which is defined as having a fear of not being with your phone.
-Cell phones have been around for years though, so why the sudden increase in dependence?
+Cell phones have been around for years though, so why the sudden increase in personal dependence?
 Well quite simply, its defined by the nature of the content on the device… we’re talking internet, social networks, apps, video, music and so on.

 Popular impulse driven triggers:

 - Social media networks and relationship driven content.